 Remember to change the address for those monthly things you may take for granted, like gym, Netflix, and magazine subscriptions.
 It's easy to forget to update the address related to these services, especially if on a rolling contract.
 Postal subscriptions will need to be updated too, so you don't miss out on your newspapers/magazines at your new house.

 No one wants to go without their television!
 Imagine on Day 1 in your new house...
 Your first dinner time and you can’t watch ‘The Chase’!
 You need to notify your TV licensing company about your change of address and the date that you’re moving to your new house.
 This will ensure that you are covered from the day you move in.
-Phew!

 It's important to remember to update the details on your home and contents insurance, as your insurance premium is likely to change alongside your address.
 Your insurance provider will likely deem an area riskier or safer than your old address, and your insurance costs will then reflect this.

+A change of address is the perfect time to research switching your home insurance provider, especially as you'll likely have an up-to-date inventory list to inform your contents insurance.
 Even if you see no change in insurance cost, it's vital they have an up-to-date address for bills and further contact.

 This is entirely up to you.
 You could go into hiding for a couple of weeks so you know there will be no unannounced visits.
 That could be considered pretty harsh though.
 Go ahead and let your family and friends know where you are.
-You never know, with a bit of luck, one of them will consider how busy you will be with the move and offer to help or bring you a frozen lasagna.
+You never know, with a bit of luck, one of them will consider how busy you will be with the move and offer to help or bring you a frozen lasagne.
 We can but hope!